-It was in 1965 that postcodes were introduced, and The Basin was allocated the 3154 postcode.
+In 1965 postcodes were introduced.
+The Basin was allocated the 3154 postcode.

 The Basin Post Office has always been a "non-official" post office.
 The land and building are privately owned, and the postal service pays the owner to run the Post Office business.